fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

-## Design Principle: No structural typing
+## Design Principle: No structural subtyping

 "Smooth nominalization" and "Interop" imply the following design limitation: